LakshmiRadhakrishnan09/AWS-Security-Specialist/ELB.md

 ### End to end encryption
 If you need end-end encryption, then you need to configure certificates in the webserver.
 Since load balancer to webserver/target is using the private IP, you can also use self-signed and expired certificates in the webserver.
 The load balancer does not check the validity of the certificates.

+HTTPS Listener: Uses SSL offload.
+This feature enables traffic encryption between your load balancer and the clients that initiate SSL or TLS sessions.

+**If you need to pass encrypted traffic to targets without the load balancer decrypting it, you can create a Network Load Balancer or Classic Load Balancer with a TCP listener on port 443.
+With a TCP listener, the load balancer passes encrypted traffic through to the targets without decrypting it.**

+ALB HTTPS Listener: Need one X509 certificate.\
+Uses security policy for cypher and protocols. \
+NLB TLS Listener: need certificate \
+NLB TCP Listener: no certificate. end to end encryption

+To use a TLS listener, you must deploy at least one server certificate on your load balancer.
+The load balancer uses a server certificate to terminate the front-end connection and then to decrypt requests from clients before sending them to the targets. **Note that if you need to pass encrypted traffic to the targets without the load balancer decrypting it, create a TCP listener on port 443 instead of creating a TLS listener.
+The load balancer passes the request to the target as is, without decrypting it.**

 ### Enabling SSL for CloudFront